We don’t blame you if you’re unsatisfied with you traditional 600 watt HPS or MH grow light.

-The Mars Hydro 600w LED grow light offers a high PAR rating, allowing its CREE bulbs to push out the perfect full spectrum wavelengths of light for your cannabis crop.
+The King Plus 600W LED Grow Light offers a high PAR rating, allowing its bulbs to push out the perfect full-spectrum wavelengths of light for your cannabis crop.

 You’ll notice that your marijuana leaves will lift their leaves up to the light, eager to take in the lumens for photosynthesis.

 Lastly, this LED was built to last.
 The finish is professional, and the quality of materials feels sturdy to the touch.

 Even though the King Plus 600W LED Grow Light is constructed out of high-quality materials, they still offer a robust 2-year warranty.

 At this price point, this is a hard-to-pass deal.
 The Platinum 600w LED grow light comes in at a much higher price, and the CF 600w LED grow light even more so.

 The Viparspectra 600w LED grow light, and the Philzon 600w LED grow lights are great alternatives to the King Plus 600W but when taking all of these aspects into consideration, we highly recommend the King Plus 600w.